The services of the Shoah Memorial

 SPEAKING GROUP

-The Shoah Memorial hosts one Sunday a month, a meeting of a speaking group of former children hidden during the Shoah.
-This speaking group is led by the psychologists of the Centre Georges-Devereux, with the support of the Fondation pour la Mémoire de la Shoah.
+The Shoah Memorial hosts one Sunday per month, a meeting of a speaking group of former children hidden during the Holocaust.
+This discussion group is led by psychologists from the Georges-Devereux Center, with the support of the Foundation for the Memory of the Shoah.

 Information: